LibertasIoT/libertas-rpi-img/README.md

 ## This product is *not certified with any standard body, including but not limited to Matter and Thread*.
 The product shall not be used for any production purpose.
 It shall only be used to evaluate the Smartonlabs technology.

+## **NOTE: Please use the Android client [APK from the Release](https://github.com/LibertasIoT/libertas-rpi-img/releases) for now, until the latest version (2.4.0) is approved in Goolge play store around 09/18/2025.**

 ## What is Libertas Hub?

 Read [Smartonlabs Libertas IoT product tour](https://smartonlabs.com).